 Another objective of the project has been to establish student councils and peer tutor programs.
 Grade 1 teacher Manich says the peer tutor program is helping to build the confidence and leadership skills of older students while also supporting younger children falling behind in their studies.

-To date, the project has supported 6,000 children across 284 schools in Kratie and Svay Rieng Provinces in Cambodia.
+To date, the project has supported 6,000 children across Kratie and Svay Rieng Provinces in Cambodia.

 Lauren did not expect to see her wedding photo hanging on the wall in a remote village in Kenya.